 Snorkeling in Cabo Pulmo

-That was one of the amazing snorkeling trips I have had.
+That was one of the most amazing snorkeling trips I have had.
 It was cold and I was shivering in the water, but I have seen so much both below and above the water.

 It was an incredible experience and I talk more about it everything you need to know about Cabo Pulmo and getting there is a detailed post.

 Enjoy the deserted beach at El Cuyo

 Discovered by a kitesurfer, this off-the-beaten-track beach in Yucatan, might not have the Caribbean colors but sometimes it’s even better.

 On sunny days you still have the Caribbean turquoise water and the tranquility of an unpopulated beach.